-If you have been charged with DUI in Cherokee County, Georgia, give us a call to schedule a free consultation to discuss your case with a Cherokee County DUI lawyer.
-Cherokee County is one of the fastest-growing counties in Georgia and home to the city of Woodstock, which is one of metro Atlanta’s fastest-growing cities.
+If you have been charged with DUI, give us a call to schedule a free consultation to discuss your case with a Cherokee County DUI lawyer.
+We live in one of the fastest-growing counties in Georgia and home to the city of Woodstock, which is one of metro Atlanta’s fastest-growing cities.
 Cherokee County is home to five different incorporated cities – Canton, Ball Ground, Holly Springs, Woodstock, and Waleska.
-Four of Cherokee County’s five cities have their own police departments and municipal courts that can handle DUI cases.
+Four of the five cities have their own police departments and municipal courts that can handle drunk driving cases.

-The county seat is the city of Canton, and Canton DUI cases made by the Canton Police Department are heard initially at the Canton Municipal Court.
-The city of Ball Ground also has its own police department, and Ball Ground DUI cases are heard initially at Ball Ground Municipal Court.
-Holly Springs also has its own police department and Holly Springs DUI cases made by the Holly Springs police are first heard at Holly Springs Municipal Court.
+The county seat is the city of Canton, and DUI cases made by the Canton Police Department are heard initially at the Canton Municipal Court.
+The city of Ball Ground also has its own police department, and DUI cases are heard initially at Ball Ground Municipal Court.
+Holly Springs also has its own police department and DUI cases made by the Holly Springs Police are first heard at Holly Springs Municipal Court.

-Woodstock DUI cases made by the Woodstock police department are initially heard at the Woodstock Municipal Court.
-All other Cherokee County DUI cases including Waleska DUI cases are generally made by the Cherokee County Sheriff’s Office or Georgia State Patrol, and those cases are first heard in Cherokee County State Court in front of one of its three judges.
+DUI cases made by the Woodstock Police Department are initially heard at the Woodstock Municipal Court.
+All other DUI cases including Waleska are generally made by the Cherokee County Sheriff’s Office or Georgia State Patrol, and those cases are first heard in Cherokee County State Court in front of one of its three judges.

-How Your Cherokee County DUI Case Will Proceed
+How Your Georgia Driving Under The Influence Case Will Proceed

 Municipal Courts do not conduct jury trials.
 They only conduct bench trials.
 A bench trial proceeds in generally the same manner as a jury trial, but the critical difference is that one judge decides whether you are guilty or not guilty instead of a panel of six or twelve jurors having to unanimously agree on that decision.
 All cases made by the Canton, Holly Springs, Woodstock, or Ball Ground police departments are transferred to Cherokee County State Court when you plead “not guilty” and demand a trial by jury.